Grand Ethiopian Renaissance Dam: Two dams

-Supporting the main dam and reservoir will be a curved and 4.9 km long and 50 m high rock-fill saddle dam.
+Supporting the main dam and reservoir is a curved and 4.9 km long and 50 m high rock-filled saddle dam.
 The ground level of the saddle dam is at an elevation of about 600 m above sea level.
-The surface of the saddle dam has a bituminous finish, to keep the interior of the dam dry.
-The saddle dam will be just 3.3–3.5 km away from the border with Sudan, it is much closer to the border than the main dam.
+The surface is concrete to keep the interior dry.
+The saddle dam is just 3.3–3.5 km away from the border with Sudan, much closer to the border than the main dam.